 The benefits of a daily stand-up are that a team communicates face-to-face for a short period of time each day and any issues can be caught early.
 The downside to daily stand-ups is people can’t speak for very long and often there is no accountability because nothing is written down.

 A weekly stand-up, on the other hand, gives a team more time to chat about what their plan is for the week ahead and what they achieved in the week that just passed.
 More accountability is created by putting things down in writing.
 A negative aspect of a weekly stand-up is that it’s harder to hear from everyone in the team in such a short space of time.

 How long should a stand-up meeting last?

+Keep it short and sweet.
 Stand-ups shouldn’t go for any longer than 15 minutes, and for daily stand-ups ten minutes should be enough.
+In order for them to be useful and effective, you need to make sure the team is getting their point across in a small amount of time.
 People start to lose concentration during meetings that are long and dull, so it’s important to keep stand-ups succinct and to the point.
 Timing the meeting is a great way to make sure it never runs over time.

 What do you do when you have a chatterbox in your team?

 Often meetings drag on for a long time because there are one or two people who won’t stop talking.
 The best way to prevent this in stand-up meetings, especially when time is precious is to make strict rules for how long a person can speak for.
 A good rule is to allow each team member to speak for one minute, so everyone gets a chance to speak.
 This might seem very short but if people keep missing out on their turn because one person is talking for the majority of the meeting, it’ll make others unhappy and it keeps it fair.